Wei Ho Named Director of Women and Mathematics

 A renowned mathematician, Ho is currently a tenured Associate Professor of Mathematics at the University of Michigan and both a Research Scholar and Visiting Lecturer with Rank of Professor at Princeton University.
 As part of her research, Ho explores statistical questions about objects in number theory, a subfield recently dubbed arithmetic statistics.
 She is particularly interested in finding arithmetic applications of classical algebro-geometric constructions.
 Her numerous papers have been highly regarded and are expected to have widespread applications.

 In 2020, Ho was a Visitor in the School of Mathematics.
-She was previously a participant, teaching assistant, and lecturer in WAM and will be able to bring her prior experience with the program to her role as Director.
-She will be the first academic resident to lead the activities of WAM, offering a fresh perspective to its activities and strengthening its impact.
+She was previously a participant, teaching assistant, and lecturer in WAM and will be able to bring her prior experience with the program to her role as director.
+She will be the first academic resident to lead the activities of WAM, offering a fresh perspective and strengthening its impact.

 “Over the last 28 years, the IAS Women and Mathematics program has made a tremendous impact on many mathematicians, including myself,” stated Ho.
 “I am excited and grateful for the opportunity to join the leadership of this storied program and to continue this important work while part of the vibrant mathematical community in Princeton.
 I thank all of those who have worked so hard on this program over the years, and I hope to continue their legacy of inspiring young mathematicians.”